Approved by the Transportation Policy Committee on May 16, 2019

 - Engineering and geospatial technologies

 - Inspection of electrical transmission systems and other high voltage electric system infrastructure and thermal/infrared mapping

 - 3D elevation and aerial image and mapping information

 - Peak hour traffic inspections- less disruptions to traveling public

 - LIDAR systems for data collection

-Use of UASs for these and other civil engineering applications must be conducted under a regime that is safe and also compatible with local community standards.
+Use of UAS for civil engineering and other applications must be conducted under a regime that is safe and also compatible with federal, state, and local community standards and regulations.